 Orgasms are thought of as the final destination of every sexual encounter.
-Ironically, the pressure we put on ourselves to have orgasms can seriously get in the way of us having them.
+Ironically, the pressure we put on ourselves to have orgasms can, and often does, get in the way of us having them.
 If we spent less time worrying about orgasms and more time learning about them (that’s hands on and hands off learning) chances are we’d all be closer to having the kind of sexual pleasure, including orgasms, that most of us crave.

 Is orgasm the physical rush and release?
 Is orgasm a psychological feeling of abandonment?
 Is it the spiritual transcendence the French refer to as “the little death”?
 Before you start to worry too much about having the right orgasms, enough orgasms, and better orgasms, take a few minutes to consider how you define orgasm for yourself, and how researchers define orgasm for all of us.

 Like it or not, we all compare ourselves to other people.
-When it comes to gender, most of us are raised believing that men and women are fundamentally different creatures.
+When it comes to gender, most of us are raised believing that there are only two options (male/female) and that these don't just describe variations on a theme, but fundamentally different creatures.
 So does that mean our orgasms are different too?

 Orgasms don’t come easily for many of us.
 Raised with a lack of sex education, and sometimes with negative messages about our bodies and our sexuality, a lot of us live with sexual uncertainty, including questions about whether we’re even having orgasms.
 There’s no single test to tell if you’ve had an orgasm, but there are important questions to ask yourself along the way that can lead to healthy sex with and without orgasms.